Tate-Stradling/drmario64-mods/README.md

 # Dr. Mario 64 Capsule+ Mod
 **Capsule+ is under active development.
 Expect experimental features and unstable builds.**

 This is the main feature branch.
-I plan to merge it into the master branch when it is stable.
+I plan to merge it into the master branch when it is functioning and stable.

 ## Mod Overview

-The goal of this fork is to create an **expanded capsule preview system**:
+The goal of this mod is to create an **expanded capsule preview system**:
 - While the original game only shows the next capsule coming up, the mod aims to display the **next 3–4 capsules**.
-- This will hopefully encourage **deeper strategy** and **forward planning**, especially to **assist in attack moves** in multiplayer modes.
+- This will hopefully encourage **deeper strategy**, especially to **assist in attack moves** in multiplayer modes.

 ### Based On